podipo/skella/README.md

 	grunt watch

 Don't edit anything in bower_components as they will be overwritten by Bower.
 To update Bootstrap variables edit `/static/variables.less`  and to enable or disable Bootstrap components edit `/static/bootstrap.less`.

+# License

+This project is licensed under the [MIT open source license](http://opensource.org/licenses/MIT).

+See the included [LICENSE](https://github.com/podipo/skella/blob/master/LICENSE) for details.